 Visite Sorrento’s fishing village retained its rustic charm with a fresh fish food experience at the Marina Grande.
 Marina Grande is a picture-postcard seaside place, famous for its colored houses, small volcanic sand beach, and family-run taverns with delicious fresh fish food.

 check here Sorrento Lemons

 Visit the Sorrento lemon groves.
 If you don’t want to book a tour, visit the City’s Lemon Park, next to the Sorrento post office.
 You should see the Cataldo gardens, where you can sip the famous lemon liqueur Limoncello.

 10. Inlaid woods museum

 Visit the Inlaid woods museum and its shops.
-Magnificent boxes and paintings, made with different colors of wood by Sorrento’s craftsmen.
+Sorrento’s artisans made Magnificent boxes and paintings with different wood colors.

 11. Cooking classes

-Have fun preparing local food by yourself while learning the secrets of how to cook the most delicious pasta.
+You can have fun preparing local food by yourself while learning the secrets of the local cuisine while preparing the most delicious pasta.